Harmony Montgomery’s mother: Officials ‘dropped the ball’ - NewsBreak

 “I showed her her basket.
 I said, ‘I’m coming in a couple of days.
 Mommy got you a basket,’” Sorey said.
 “I held on to the basket for a year and some change, hoping I’d have a chance to give it to her.”

-A missing person case wasn’t opened for Harmony until late last year despite Sorey’s efforts to communicate with her daughter, she said.Women charged with felony after glitter thrown at man during argument
+A missing person case wasn’t opened for Harmony until late last year despite Sorey’s efforts to communicate with her daughter, she said.Uncle of missing NH girl blames family services

 Sorey lost custody of Harmony in 2018, when the girl went to live with her father, 31-year-old Adam Montgomery.
 On New Year’s Eve, Manchester police arrested Adam Montgomery on charges of felony second-degree assault, interference with custody and endangering the welfare of a child.